Intermittent fasting and meal planning — explained by Simple

 What can you eat on an intermittent fasting meal plan?
 Everything’s on the table here, but as we’ve just talked about, some foods will get you better results than others.

-An intermittent fasting meal plan that drives results will contain:
+An intermittent fasting meal plan that drives results will contain the following:

 Plus, it’ll seek to minimize the intake of ultra-processed foods, refined carbohydrates, and unhealthy fats.

-Beginner meal plans for every intermittent fasting protocol
+Beginner meal plans for every intermittent fasting schedule

-If you’re already into intermittent fasting, you’ve got your protocol in place, and you’re ready to wrap your head around how to meal plan.
+If you’re already into intermittent fasting, you’ve got your schedule in place, and you’re ready to wrap your head around how to meal plan.

-(If you’re yet to start, our intermittent fasting for beginners guide can help.)
+(If you haven’t started yet, our intermittent fasting for beginners guide can help.)

 Time-restricted eating (TRE)

-How might you spread your food out kinda evenly over 2–4 meals and 1–2 snacks?
+How might you spread your food out kinda evenly over two to four meals and 1–2 snacks?

 Here’s how a six-hour window might look: